Corrupt Sets

 • Member "Track Device" of Class PreHearTrackDeviceChain is missing

-Some corrupted Live Sets can be repaired by us.
-Please send the affected file (.als) to Ableton Support.
-We cannot guarantee anything but we will do our best to try and recover the set.
+Some types of corrupted Live Sets can be repaired by the Technical Support team.
+Please send the affected Live Set file (.als file only ) to Ableton Support, as an attachment to a Technical Support request.
+We cannot guarantee a successful repair, but we will do our best to try to recover the set.

 Windows